-Unplug the Switch before removing the faceplate covering the empty slot.
-To install the module, slide it in to the available slot at the rear of the Switch until it reaches the back, as shown in the following figure.
+Take the module and gently slide it in to the available slot at the rear of the Switch until it reaches the back, as shown in the following figure.
+At the back of the slot are two sets of plugs that must be connected to the module.
 Gently, but firmly push in on the module to secure it to the Switch.
 The module should fit snugly into the corresponding receptors.

-Figure 2- 7.
-Inserting the optional module into the Switch (DGS-3450)
+Figure 2 - 8.
+Inserting the optional modules into the Switch

 Now tighten the two screws at adjacent ends of the module into the available screw holes on the Switch.
-The upgraded Switch is now ready for use.
+The upgraded DGS-3627/DGS-3627G/DGS-3650 is now ready for use.

-Figure 2- 8.
-DGS-3450 with optional DEM-410X module installed
+Figure 2 - 9.
+DGS-3627 with optional module installed